Careli

 (2) Chichibu 4 Dam

-Arakawa Dam General Management Office
+Arakawa Dam General Administration Office

 Full operation of underground temple for the first time in four years (Asahi Shimbun)